farbodsafaei/password-utils/README.md

 #### How to

-Simply provide the raw password to the ```createPassword()``` function and select a desired hash algorithm:
+Simply pass the raw password (in plaintext) to the ```createPassword()``` method with a desired hash algorithm:

 ```java
 String rawPassword = "badPassword1234";
 String result = PasswordUtils.createPassword(rawPassword, HashAlgorithm.SHA512);
 ```

-For faster and easier usage, no algorithm needed to be supplied and a default (SHA-256) hash algorithm will be used:
+For faster and easier usage, no algorithm is required to be passed and a default (SHA-256) hash algorithm will be used:

 ```java
 String rawPassword = "badPassword1234";